hrap1919/qbc/README.md

 qbclient [(-k | -c CERTFILE)] [-l USERNAME] [-p PASSWORD] URL [BASH_OPT1] [BASH_OPT2] ...

 The option -k implies an insecure https connection.
 The option -c is for pointing the self-signed cerificate of qBittorrent Web UI.
 The default value for USERNAME is "admin".
-Without the option "-p" the password will be asked from stdin.
+If PASSWORD parameter is set to "-" then the password will be asked from stdin.
 The expected value for URL is either "http://host[:port]", or "https://host[:port]".

 In the invoked subshell a number of bash functions are defined which realize a client functionality (see the function description below).
 All these functions can be called through the qbclient options in the bash syntax, for example: